 Polota-Nau was not offered a new contract with any of the Australian Super Rugby sides at the end of the 2017 season and signed two-and-a-half year contract with Leicester Tigers beginning in December 2017.

-He made 14 appearances for the Tigers in his second season with the club before he was recalled to the Wallabies squad ahead of the Bledisloe Cup where he will look to add to his 89 Test caps and cement his place in the World Cup squad.
+He made 14 appearances for the Tigers in his second season with the club before he was recalled to the Wallabies squad for the Bledisloe Cup where added to his 89 Test caps.

 |2017 - present|